Y-Xiang/rsfMRI_RLA/README.md

 ```{bash}
 region_perm_test(statistical_method_list, atlas)
 ```
 To do correction for anatomical region-level analysis, define the `control` parameter.
+The default control is `None`.
 The list of valid controls are the same as the methods from `statsmodels.stats.multitest.multipletests`.